Regul8This/Regul8This.github.io/Regul8This_Validator.md

 What the "fix" did allow, was for the validator to run; what it did not allow for was a quick way to catch back up to the current block so the validator could be truly "online".
 Even running a 4 vCPU system with 16 GB RAM (the recommended setup by the FRA team), the Regul8This validator could not catch up.
 Neither could many other validators.

-Regul8This took the approach of doubling the size of the validator.
+[AAA FRA Validator](https://findorascan.io/node?node=3560FD0632B4E2F4F16490BBD9CD0A763045BF35) (formerly Regul8This validator) took the approach of doubling the size of the validator.
 It is now running on an 8 vCPU/32 GB RAM system.
 That setup allowed the validator to catch up with the current block, though it still took much more time than before the FRA team made the seed node changes that caused this problem in the first place.

 Even today, validators are complaining about the slow speed of the network.
 (See, for example, [here](https://discord.com/channels/789009413976883220/902960166071336960/963324919565934612) and [here](https://discord.com/channels/789009413976883220/902960166071336960/963374661083754586).)

 ## Validator Upgraded to Version 0.3.19-release on 19 Feb 2022 @ 1542 PST
-Per the [Discord thread stating that all validators needed upgrading](https://discord.com/channels/789009413976883220/918905868035166268/944274401334009906), we upgraded the validator this afternoon.
+Per the [Discord thread stating that all validators needed upgrading](https://discord.com/channels/789009413976883220/918905868035166268/944274401334009906), we upgraded the [AAA FRA Validator](https://findorascan.io/node?node=3560FD0632B4E2F4F16490BBD9CD0A763045BF35) (formerly Regul8This validator) this afternoon.
 We are now using findorad image version e48d2aa17eb0.

 ## Validator Upgraded to Version 0.3.11-release on 28 Dec 2021 @ 1131 PST
 Per the [Discord thread stating that all validators needed upgrading](https://discord.com/channels/789009413976883220/902960166071336960/925456119617433643), we upgraded the validator this morning.
 Despite the information from the dev team, it appears that the findorad docker image also needed to be upgraded.
 We did that and now have findorad image version cb6aa1260f32 updated just a couple of hours ago.